TRUCKPARK OF THE FUTURE - WELCOME TO 2049

 Battery tech

 The impending power revolution will be in full swing by 2049.
 Battery technology could be the keystone of the energy transition, facilitating the decarbonisation of the transport sector and providing a critical backstop for intermittent solar and wind energy in power generation.
-But the widely used lithium-ion battery may not be up to the task of carrying the future of the global economy.
+However, the widely used lithium-ion battery may not be up to the task of carrying the future of the global economy.

 THE PEOPLE